authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     The ABNF for bimi-header-version is imported exactly from the [BIMI Selector Header](#bimi-selector).

 l: location of the BIMI indicator (URI; REQUIRED).
 Inserted by the MTA after performing the required checks and obtaining the applicable domain's published Assertion Record.
-The value of this tag is a comma-separated list of URIs representing locations of the brand indicator files.
-All clients MUST support use of at least 2 location URIs, used in order.
-Clients MAY support more locations.
-Initially the supported transport supported is HTTPS only.
+The value of this tag is a URI representing locations of the brand indicator file.
+HTTPS is the only supported transport.

     ABNF:

-    bimi-header-locations = "l" *WSP "=" bimi-location-uri *("," bimi-location-uri) \[","\]
+    bimi-header-location = "l" *WSP "=" bimi-location-uri

 And the formal definition of the BIMI Location Header, using ABNF, is as follows:

-    bimi-location-header = bimi-header-version bimi-sep bimi-header-locations \[bimi-sep\]
+    bimi-location-header = bimi-header-version bimi-sep bimi-header-location \[bimi-sep\]

 Header Signing